 Reading the accounts of Jesus’ miracles in the Bible, it’s only natural to imagine that the 1st-century Judeans who witnessed them – and the early Christians who believed in them – were probably a gullible bunch of unsophisticated rubes.

 But were they, in fact, that primitive?
-A look at the technology available during the first century puts things into proper perspective, and shows that these people were much more “modern” than we might have thought, and they probably greeted Jesus’ ministry with the sort of skepticism one would expect from advanced cultures.
+A look at the technology available during the 1st century puts things into proper perspective, and shows that these people were much more “modern” than we might have thought, and they probably greeted Jesus’ ministry with the sort of skepticism one would expect from advanced cultures.

 Here are some of the technological developments that 1st-century citizens might have been familiar with:

 In order for people to survive and flourish in the desert, they need water.
 Until the invention of the aqueduct, perfected by the Romans, but first used Minoans in ancient Crete as early as the middle of the 3rd millennium B.C., people had to live in near rivers and streams or in small groups close to wells and spring.

 An aqueduct uses the earth’s gravity to move water along a channel from its source to distant people, allowing for the growth of cities and the cultivation of agricultural lands.

 It was no mean technological feat for the Assyrians in 691 B.C. to bring water to Nineveh – two millions blocks of stone were used to build a 30-foot high and 900-foot long channel.

 In 2015, archaeologists discovered a 2,000-year-old 13-mile long aqueduct in Jerusalem.
 It was built by kings in the Hasmonean dynasty, who ruled Judea and its surrounding regions from about 140 B.C. to 37 B.C., and was still in use until only 100 years ago.